adityaraj5200/Spring-interview-QAs/Spring Questions.md

 ---

 ## Q.36: What is @Id annotation?
-**Answer:** Marks a field as the primary key of an entity.
+Marks a field as the primary key of an entity.
 It's required for every JPA entity.

 ---

 ## Q.37: What is @GeneratedValue?
-**Answer:** Specifies how the primary key value should be generated automatically (e.g., auto-increment, sequence, table).
+Specifies how the primary key value should be generated automatically (e.g., auto-increment, sequence, table).

 **Example:**
 ```java